 - Basic: Best effort response

-Companies like Atlassian have mastered this by using what they call "smart SLAs" — different timeframes for different customers, products, and issue types.
+Companies like Atlassian have mastered this by using what they call "smart SLAs": different timeframes for different customers, products, and issue types.

 They've found it reduces stress on their teams while still meeting customer expectations.

-These aren't just numbers to hit — they're promises to your customers and guidelines for your team.
 Make them realistic, document them clearly, and review them regularly based on actual performance data.

 A tool like Hyperping will monitor uptime and send you weekly reports.